Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 # React Router: Navigation

-In this lesson you'll explore the third party `React Router` library to add a routing and navigation system to your applications.
+In this lesson you explore the third party `React Router` library to add a routing and navigation system to your applications.

 As you’ve already discovered, frameworks and libraries such as `React` are referred to as Single Page Applications (SPAs).
 The very nature of an SPA means the application deals with a single page.
 There is no navigation associated with it.